alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 * use title case for months: January, February
 * do not use a comma between the month and year: 4 June 2017
 * when space is an issue - in tables or publication titles, for example - you can use truncated months: Jan, Feb
-* use ‘to’ in date ranges - not hyphens, en rules or em dashes.
+* use 'to' in date ranges - not hyphens, en rules or em dashes.
 For example, tax year 2011 to 2012, or 10 November to 21 December
-* do not use quarter for dates, use the months: ‘department expenses, Jan to Mar 2013’
+* do not use quarter for dates, use the months: 'department expenses, Jan to Mar 2013'
-* when referring to today (as in a news article) include the date: ‘The minister announced today (14 June 2012) that…’
+* when referring to today (as in a news article) include the date: 'The minister announced today (14 June 2012) that…'

-Always explain what your date range represents, for example ‘tax year 2019 to 2020’ or ‘September 2019 to July 2020’.
+Always explain what your date range represents, for example 'tax year 2019 to 2020' or 'September 2019 to July 2020'.
 Date ranges can be the academic year, calendar year or tax year.
 This is why date ranges must be very, very clear.

-If you’re comparing statistics from 2 different tax or financial years, use ‘Comparing the financial year ending 2018 with that ending 2019, there was a 9% decrease’.
+If you're comparing statistics from 2 different tax or financial years, use 'Comparing the financial year ending 2018 with that ending 2019, there was a 9% decrease'.

 ### Daycare Trust